OmarAbaroa/nu-code-challenge/README.md

 > npm install -g .
 > ```

+- Create input.txt file with the list of operations arrays (one per line) and a blank line at the end of file
-To run call the following command in the console (In the root of the project).
+- Run the following command

 > ```sh
 > nutest
 > ```

-- Add an array of operations per line as a string.
-- In order to finish add a blank link
+- To see the results look inside the result.txt file
+- To read the code, go to the index.js file inside the bin directory